KasMichta/hjkl/docs/PowerShell/data-structures.md

 $array[1,3]
 ```

 Okay, what if I want the last 3 numbers.
-If this was a long list we wouldn't want loads of numbers separated by commas.
+If this was a long array  we wouldn't want loads of numbers separated by commas.
 So we can use `..` to ask for a between x and y number in the index brackets:

 ```powershell
 $array = @(1,2,3,4,5)